cvxgrp/scs/docs/src/examples/c.rst

    :language: c

-After following the CMake :ref:`install instructions <c_install>`, we can compile the code using (assuming the library was installed in :code:`/usr/local/`):
+After following the CMake :ref:`install instructions <c_install>`, we can compile the code (assuming the library was installed in :code:`/usr/local/`) using:

 .. code::